DR. JONATHAN BAILIN, PH.D., USPTA

-Jonathan has been a USPTA Certified Tennis Professional for over 25 years and still teaches 20 hours of tennis a week privately.
-He could be called a “rank and file” USPTA member who also has extraordinary academic knowledge and rare coaching experience.
+Jonathan has been a USPTA Certified Tennis Professional for over 40 years and just retired from teaching 20 hours of tennis a week privately.
+He was a “rank and file” USPTA member who also has extraordinary academic knowledge and rare coaching experience from several arenas.

 Dr. Bailin coached at nine NCAA tournaments while Assistant Tennis Coach and Sports Medicine Consultant for the Women’s Tennis Team at the University of Southern California.
 During this time he finished a Ph.D. in Exercise Science (Biomechanics and Exercise Physiology) at USC for performing forearm injury research supported by the US Tennis Association.
 As a Volunteer Coach, Jonathan helped Hamilton High School athletics to its first undefeated season and first CIF City Championship in tennis.
 He also helped El Camino Junior College to its first conference men’s tennis title.

 Jonathan’s years of community service include many more “firsts”.
 He was a staff member in the Youth Services Department of the L.A.
 Olympic Organizing Committee, the first to send over 100,000 “at risk” children to Olympic events for free in 1984.
 He also started the first regional sports science committee in the tennis industry for the USTA Southern California Division and the USPTA Southern California Division.
 They provided continuing education courses to coaches and cutting edge information for athletes in many sports and performing arts.